Pre-release

 • indirect_object Object

-tryToPutThisInThatAspect checks to see if a asset can be placed within the specified aspect of another specified asset.
+tryToPutThisInThatAspect checks to see if one asset can be placed within the specified aspect of another specified asset.
 For example, "put sword in stone" and "push stone into depression" would both be tested with this function.

 Returns: